Worcester County Restraining Order Attorneys

 Potential Provisions in a Restraining Order in Massachusetts

-A restraining order can be sought any time someone doesn’t feel safe from a person they have some sort of relationship with.
+A restraining order can be sought any time someone doesn’t feel safe around a person with whom they have some sort of relationship.
 If you need a restraining order when the courthouse is not open, you can obtain one through your local police department.
 If you find yourself needing a restraining order while the court is open, you can obtain one at either District or Probate and Family Court.

 To obtain a restraining order, there are a number of things the Judge will have to be able to determine: